 So essentially, my most probable choices would be amongst these five:

 - Vuelva al Sor — Astor Piazolla (arr.
 Gary Ryan)

 They’re all fairly contemporary pieces though so it doesn’t show sufficient range.
 I’m going to check out the Sor, Carcassi and Giuliani pieces first and see how I go.
 These composers are my very dear old musical friends from the time I was a baby classical guitar student in the `90s, but the pieces for Grade 5 are obviously more complex.

 I tend to be better with phrasing and emotive playing with the Latin American and Spanish pieces though…also with Bach.
 I get very emotional with Bach — but there’s no Bach for Grade 5.
 I did notice my darling BWV1007 prelude is in Grade 7 but you know what, when I reach Grade 7 I might just pass on playing it.

 I also got my piano books for Grade 1 and the Initial Grade, plus a couple of others are on their way but we’ve reached the stage where, my piano practice will need its own blog post.

 Adelita! is still a pain in the ass but I’m getting warmer.
-I’m going to keep bugging Teacher about it next week but for now I need to work on my trills and get my slurs and tempo right.
+For now I need to work on my trills and get my slurs and tempo right.
 That’s this coming week’s quest when I’m not delivering on various academic deadlines.
 Including!
 Grading!
 Over a hundred things!